opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 }
 ```
 Explanation of the output:
-1. `memory_id` means the conversation id, copy it as we will use in Step4.2
+1. `memory_id` is the conversation ID.
+Note this ID; you will use it in Step 4.2.
-2. `parent_message_id` means the current interaction (one round of question/answer), one conversation can have multiple interactions
+2. `parent_message_id` is the current interaction (one round of question/answer).
+One conversation can have multiple interactions.

-Check more details of conversation by calling get memory API.
+To get the details of the conversation, call the Get Memory API:
 ```
 GET /_plugins/_ml/memory/gQ75lI0BHcHmo_cz2acL

 GET /_plugins/_ml/memory/gQ75lI0BHcHmo_cz2acL/messages
 ```
-Check more details of interaction by calling get message API.
+To get the details of an interaction, call the Get Message API:
 ```
 GET /_plugins/_ml/memory/message/gg75lI0BHcHmo_cz2acZ
 ```
-For debugging purpose, each interaction/message has its own trace data, you can find trace data by calling
+For debugging purposes, each interaction and message has its own trace data.
+To get trace data, call the Get Traces API:
 ```
 GET /_plugins/_ml/memory/message/gg75lI0BHcHmo_cz2acZ/traces
 ```

-### 4.2 Continue a conversation by asking new question
+### 4.2 Continue a conversation by asking new questions

-Continue last conversation by providing memory id from step4.1
+To continue the same conversation, provide its memory ID from step 4.1.

 Explanation of the input:
-1. `message_history_limit`: specify how many historical messages included in this interaction.
+1. `message_history_limit`: Specify how many historical messages you want included in this interaction.
-2. `prompt`: use can customize prompt.
+2. `prompt`: Used to customize the LLM prompt.
 For example, this example adds a new instruction `always learn useful information from chat history`
-and a new parameter `next_action`.
+and a new parameter `next_action`:

 ```
 POST /_plugins/_ml/agents/your_agent_id/_execute